Placement Guide for English Speakers of Other Languages (ESOL) Program

 - Students without valid scores need to retest no sooner than the next day and prior to enrollment or by the 100% refund date for the adult education term.
 These students may retest once on initial placement without being assessed a retesting fee.

 - Initial placement and advancement is based on the lower of the two (reading and listening) valid scores.
-The Adult Education CASAS Post-Testing Chart is used for ESOL promotion assessment purposes (Appendix G).
+The Adult Education CASAS Post-Testing Chart is used for ESOL promotion assessment purposes, refer to Placement Criteria Appendix G.

 - CASAS pre and post-test scores are valid for a period of one year.

-- New students who did not previously register with test scores of more than one year must retake the CASAS pretest.
+- New students who did not previously register with test scores of more than four months must retake the CASAS pretest.
 A retesting fee will be assessed.

-- Students must be literate in their native language.
+- Level 1 students must be literate in their native language.

 - *Refer students who score 218 on the Listening pre-test to form 985 for a retest without a fee.